Mental Well-Being and Resilience Learning Community

 Plan: Community and state action plans.
 Develop opportunities to partner with people in your community who are interested mental well-being and resilience.

-Webinars profile innovative strategies to promote mental well-being and resilience, emphasizing community-based and community-driven initiatives.
+Webinars spotlight innovative strategies to promote mental well-being and resilience, emphasizing community-based and community-driven initiatives.
 Gatherings will include practice discussions, sharing similar efforts in your location, relevant research or resources, networking, and planning next steps.